zed-industries/zed/docs/src/assistant/configuration.md

 4. Enter your Anthropic API key

 Even if you pay for Claude Pro, you will still have to [pay for additional credits](https://console.anthropic.com/settings/plans) to use it via the API.

+Zed will also use the `ANTHROPIC_API_KEY` environment variable if it's defined.

 #### Anthropic Custom Models {#anthropic-custom-models}